Material Differences and Machining Realities

 Geometry Does Not Explain Everything

-Acoustic physics demonstrates that a mouthpiece’s internal geometry and not its material determines its sound production.
+Acoustic physics demonstrates that a mouthpiece’s internal geometry, and not its material, determines its sound production.
 The shape of the baffle, chamber, tip opening, and facing curve governs airflow and pressure gradients, setting the initial conditions for the standing wave that propagates through the instrument.
 As long as the material resists deformation under playing pressure, as is true for brass, hard rubber, acrylic, and other common materials, its composition becomes acoustically secondary.
 Controlled studies confirm this principle.

 Mass

 Reduced friction in the coupling mechanism enables performers to more easily discern inertial distinctions transmitted to the embouchure.
 If the mouthpiece were permanently bonded to the neck, its mass would lose relevance entirely.
-Instead, the non-rigid coupling enables the mouthpiece to respond to embouchure pressure in ways that lighter or heavier designs accentuate.
+Instead, the non rigid coupling enables the mouthpiece to respond to embouchure pressure in ways that lighter or heavier designs accentuate.
+These inertial sensations can profoundly affect the psychophysical experience of playing.
+In this way, mouthpiece mass influences perception not through sound but through feel.

 Surface Texture and Tactile Feedback

 The surface texture of a saxophone mouthpiece delivers direct haptic feedback to the lips, which rank among the body’s most sensitive tactile organs.
-Players feel this texture immediately: hard rubber typically presents a matte, micro-porous surface that offers grip, while polished brass or stainless steel feels smoother and lower in friction.
+Players feel this texture immediately.
+Hard rubber typically presents a matte, micro porous surface that offers grip, while polished brass or stainless steel feels smoother and lower in friction.

 Thermal Conductivity